 9. Tell a Compelling Story

-Structure your case study like a narrative.
-Begin with an engaging introduction, present the problem or challenge, explore the solution, and conclude with a strong summary of findings.
+Organize your case study as a structured story.
+Use the tips to write an interesting introduction, the problem or challenge, the solution, and a convincing conclusion.

 10. Follow Ethical Guidelines

-Adhere to ethical standards in research, especially when dealing with sensitive information.
-Ensure that your study respects privacy, confidentiality, and the well-being of participants.
+Maintain ethical principles while conducting research, especially when it concerns the provision of information.
+Make certain that your study does not infringe on the rights of privacy, confidentiality, and well-being of participants.

 11. Revise and Edit